 If you don’t have enough information, before proceeding, you can read our related guidelines.

-In our guideline, we will use Advertools that is another Python Library especially focused on SEO, SEM and Text Analysis for Digital Marketing.
-Before, proceeding, I recommend you to follow Elias Dabbas who is creator of the Advertools on twitter.
+In our guideline, we will use Advertools which is another Python Library especially focused on SEO, SEM, and Text Analysis for Digital Marketing.
+Before, proceeding, I recommend you to follow Elias Dabbas who is the creator of Advertools on Twitter.

 How to Perform a Robots.txt File Test via Python?